Qovery/qovery-client-python/docs/JobActionsApi.md

 Deploy job

-You must provide a git commit id
+You must provide a git commit id or an image tag depending on the source location of your code (git vs image repository).

 ### Example